Why the Assisted Living Industry is Becoming Data-Driven

-For example, if a resident starts using the bathroom much more frequently than in the past, the real time location system will send a UTI alert to caregivers within the senior living community.
+For example, if a resident starts using the bathroom much more frequently than in the past, the real time location system will send a UTI alert to the caregiver within the assisted living community.

 This proactive approach to care is not the result of simple database management.
 Actionable insights only come from algorithms that identify patterns, learn from the data analyzed, make determinations or predictions, and then signal alerts to caregivers when something appears to be out of place.
 This is only possible by analyzing very big data sets from multiple sources that validate each other.